athenal8/TermProjectDataVisualization/README.md

 ## An example of the first image of the dashboard:

 This graph shows the various units comparison between Acute, ICU, Psychiatric and other in group state of California, New York and FL.
+Acute has the most beds throughout the grouping state of California, New York and FL.
 ![Tri State Graph](/03_images/6.png)

 ## Privacy and storage
 This dashboard works with open source data.
-All data for the running example was collected from the Kaggle.
+All data for the running example was collected from the [Kaggle](https://www.kaggle.com/).
 This dashboard can be run locally (for example: Shiny server) or on personal machines (mac, windows).

 ## Author